skybert/skybert-net/src/linux/2025-the-way-i-work.md

 One screen.
 I used to have two screens, then changed to a super wide screen.
 These days, I actually find having one, regular external screen not only sufficient, but also preferable.
-There's a given calmnes of having only one screen and it gives me more focus.
+There's a certain calmnes of having only one screen and it gives me more focus.

 The keyboard I'm using at work is [Ducky One 2 Skyline